erusseil/HPTLC_extractor/README.md

 python -c "import hptlc; hptlc.main()"
 ```

-This will result in the creation of well structured, standardized, storage folders.
+This will result in the creation of well structured storage files.
 However, it requires standard HPTLC procedures and does not allow anything else.

 If you want a simple conversion, even outside of the standard procedure, you can simply run: